 According to the Center for Disease Control (CDC), nearly half of American adults have at least a mild form of gum disease, or periodontitis.
-Cosmetic and general dentist Lynn Griebahn, DDS, at Main Family Dental Care in Davenport, Iowa, and Quad Cities, Iowa, excels at treating gum disease and restoring your oral health.
+Main Family Dental Care in Davenport, Iowa, excels at treating gum disease and restoring your oral health.
 Bleeding or tender gums can be early signs that intervention is necessary.
 If left untreated, gum disease can worsen and increase your risk of bone loss, tooth decay, or even tooth loss.
-To find out more about non-invasive gum disease treatment, call Main Family Dental Care today or book an appointment online.
+To find out more about non-invasive gum disease treatment, call Main Family Dental Care today or request an appointment online.

 Gum disease refers to the infection or inflammation of the soft tissue that holds your teeth in place.
 It’s a progressive condition that builds up over time.
 If left untreated, gum disease can worsen and lead to sore, bleeding gums, chewing issues, or even tooth decay and tooth loss.